-In November of 2014, CFPB (Consumer Financial Protection Bureau) had to launch a bulletin to take notice and talk about the current disallowed practice from the lenders.
-Lenders have been asking disabled buyers questions before offering them the loan that they should not be asking.
+In November 2014, the Consumer Financial Protection Bureau (“CFPB”) launched a bulletin asking people to take notice and cease certain disallowed practices by people who lend money to others, aka lenders.
+The problem is that some lenders have asked disabled loan applicants illegal, irrelevant questions before offering them the loan they should not be asking.

-It is quite a common fact that you will have to face a lot of questions, especially those related to your finances, and answer them honestly before you can borrow the loan.
+At the outset, it remains quite a common fact that you will have to face a lot of questions when applying for a loan.
+Obviously, questions about your finances must be answered honestly before you can borrow the loan proceeds.
 Income information is the most important part of this information.

-This is the question that CFPB has explicitly not allowed lenders to ask from their borrowers.
-In addition to that, it has researchers found that many banks contact the doctors of the disabled to know about their disability condition and how long lasts for.
+But lenders must tread softly in cases of income-related questions about people who receive social security disability income.
+An issue recently asked of borrowers on disability is if they know how long their disability income will continue to be paid out.
+This is the question that CFPB has explicitly not allowed lenders to ask their borrowers.
+In addition, researchers have found that many banks contact the doctors of disabled persons to learn about their disability condition and how long it might continue.

-In fact, it has been said by the officials from the governing authorities that asking for such documents and information from people with disabilities is straightforward discrimination and against the law.
-This concern might sound new but has been around for some time.
+The officials have said from the governing authorities that asking for such documents and information from people with disabilities is discrimination and against the law.
+This concern might sound new.
+But this concern has been around for quite some time.

 The bank grasped the situation well and ended up settling the matter by offering a significant sum to the plaintiff before entering into lengthy court procedures.
-A borrower with a disability is only required disclosing he receives disability income.
+A borrower with a disability is only required to disclose he receives disability income.
 And the victim gets the amount of revenue coming to him.
-Any questions and inquiries from the lender that go beyond this are not permissible.
+Any questions and inquiries from the lender beyond this are not permissible.

-Moreover, the fact that the Social Security Administration does not give any written proof to disability income receivers on duration.
+Moreover, the Social Security Administration (“SSA”) does not give any written proof to disability income receivers by duration.
 Disabled lenders beware of such tricks from banks.
 And if this story sounds familiar, contact a skilled attorney.
-The Ehline Law Firm APLC is here to help.
+The Ehline Law Firm Personal Injury Attorneys, APLC, is here to help.